isaacbrodsky/h3measurements/README-Truncation.md

 # Index truncation error

+## Sample invocation

 ```
 mvn exec:java -Dexec.mainClass="com.isaacbrodsky.h3measurements.h3.TruncationRatioApp"
 ```

+## Summary

+This application measures the ratio of area error when truncating from a finer H3 resolution to a coarser one.
+The error is introduced by the use aperture 7 hexagon subdivision, where 7 finer hexagonal cells are approximately contained by a coarser cell.

+The ratio of error is measured by randomly sampling locations on the sphere, indexing to a fine resolution, and truncating the precision of the fine `H3Index`.
+The truncated `H3Index` is compared to the same location indexed at the coarser resolution (which is not affected by shape error).
+If the two indexes are the same, the point is considered `in`, as shown in the sample output below (otherwise it is considered `out`).
+The ratio of `in` points to all points sampled is taken as the shape error introduced by aperture 7.

+Sample output is shown below.
 When truncating indexes to a coarser resolution, about 7.2% ~ 6.2% of the area is in error.

+## Sample output

 ```
 iterations=1000000 res=15 truncated=14 in=928646 out=71354: 0.928646 percent contained